feduxorg-attic/command_exec/README.md

 ## Description

-This gem brings bells and whistles to command execution via POpen4.
+This gem brings command execution via POpen4 with all the bells and whistles.

 ## Usage